Next James Bond Odds: Turner Now Favored to Be the Next Bond

 Enjoying SBR content?
 Add us as a preferred source on your Google account Add as a preferred source on Google

-From Sean Connery to Daniel Craig, the family's decision on who deserved the 007 moniker was final, and nothing would be greenlit without Barbara’s approval.
+From Sean Connery to Daniel Craig, the Broccoli family had been the sole decision-maker regarding who deserved the 007 moniker.
 That was before Amazon provided a billion reasons for the Brocolis to change their tune.
 After acquiring MGM studios for $8.5 billion, the tech giant has officially taken control of the most prestigious spy franchise in cinema history.

 In their first move, Amazon MGM went against the grain to sign acclaimed Canadian director Denis Villeneuve, signalling a serious reimagining of the beloved franchise.
 Villeneuve was not a frontrunner for the position, and with him already involved in the Dune franchise, the move also let fans know that a new Bond wasn't going to be the director's main priority in the immediate future.

-Boyle makes sense, as Villeneuve is rumored to want an unknown British actor to take on the role of Bond.
-While Boyle fits this bill, other favorites, such as Aaron Taylor-Johnson (Nosferatu, Kick-Ass), Callum Turner (Fantastic Beasts franchise), and Henry Cavill (Man of Steel), can hardly be considered unknowns.
+Both Turner and Anthony Boyle still make the most sense to play Bond, as Villeneuve is rumored to want an unknown British actor to take on the role of Bond.
+Other favorites, such as Taylor-Johnson and Jacob Elordi (Frankenstein), can hardly be considered unknowns.

 One thing is certain: For the first time, it's unclear who will be calling the shots when it comes to picking the next Bond.
 Villeneuve has his own ideas, but who knows if Amazon MGM will try to take more control over their marquee billion-dollar franchise.
 Here are the latest odds from FanDuel Canada: